Written by Craig Fearn

 9. External Links: Are You Citing Quality Sources?

-Linking to authoritative external sources signals that you've done your research.
+Linking to authoritative external sources signals that you have done your research and builds credibility with both users and search engines.

 Reference official sources, research, and industry publications where relevant.
 It builds credibility and helps Google understand your content's context.
-Don't link to competitors' commercial pages, but educational resources are fair game.
+Do not link to competitors' commercial pages, but educational resources and data sources are fair game and expected.

 10. Images: Are They Optimised?